 - In order to assist in the processing of your application, please provide your social security number on the registration for Pearson VUE.

 - Click here for additional information regarding Pearson VUE registration.

-5. Criminal Background Check Information same time to do application
+5. Criminal Background Check Information

 - Note: As a PN Equivalency applicant, if your criminal background checks conducted for ASBN are less than a year old, it is not necessary to complete another set of criminal background checks at this time.
 In the event that you must re submit your criminal background checks follow remaining instructions.

 - All applicants must submit application for conduction of State and Federal Criminal Background Checks by following instructions located on the ASBN website www.arsbn.org and submitting your request by accessing the Criminal Background Checks System